&noscript=1"/>

 Cool beginnings

-However, like sparkling, it took some time for riesling to build momentum, with cabernet sauvignon being seen as a top contender for the Apple Isle in the late 1970s and through the 80s.
+However, like sparkling, it took some time for riesling to build momentum, with cabernet sauvignon being seen as a top contender for the Apple Isle in the late 1970s and through the ’80s.
 The Bordeaux grape’s unsuitability to most sites was soon understood, just as much as the suitability of riesling became apparent, but the increasing interest in chardonnay and pinot noir, for both still and sparkling wines, still sees it somewhat in the wings.

 “Some producers certainly see riesling as a ‘hard sell’, especially when compared to pinot noir.
-We have all encountered those consumers who are confused by riesling, think its sweet, think it’s old fashioned or just don’t know what to think!”
+We have all encountered those consumers who are confused by riesling, think it’s sweet, think it’s old fashioned, or just don’t know what to think!”

-Those riesling vines of Alcorso have not survived to this day, the victim of disease, but his Moorilla brand does, although he lost ownership before his death in 2000.
-The winery and a small vineyard sit on that site next to MOMA, with both owned by David Walsh.
-The island is essentially a promontory in the Derwent River in the Hobart suburb of Berriedale.
+Those riesling vines of Alcorso have not survived to this day, the victim of disease, but his Moorilla brand does, although he lost ownership of it before his death in 2000.
+The winery and a small vineyard were purchased by David Walsh in 1995, who admits that his purchase was initially more motivated by the site’s architecture than its vinous potential.
+The site is now not only a working winery but also the home of Walsh’s Museum of Old & New Art (MONA) – and, happily, Walsh has now embraced his role as vineyard proprietor.

-An Italian… and French… connection
+An Italian – and French – connection

 Alcorso was a well-educated textile merchant, with his interests deeply immersed in visual art, music and the performing arts.
 He was also an Italian transplant, hailing from Rome, and food and wine culture was a deep part of his soul.
 The first vintage made from those riesling grapes came in 1962, and it was fashioned in the most rudimentary of ways, with a grand production of six cases.
 But the results were promising to Wynn, who sent more cuttings, though of cabernet this time.